 Another easy technique to decorate your sugar skulls is to dab a bit of icing on the sugar skull and then press a rhinestone or sequin into it, like the row of rhinestones on the above sugar skull and the examples on the right.
 The example on the far right shows that you don't need to use a lot of icing to get the rhinestones to stick.

 In addition to pressing the rhinestones flat into the icing, you can also press the rhinestones on their sides, which is what I did with the row of clear rhinestones at the top of the skull (top photo).
 Once the icing dries it holds the rhinestones in place, but until then you'll need to keep an eye on it to make sure the rhinestones don't fall over.

 Making stripes with icing is an easy way to fill in space.
 Above left, stripes are drawn to fill in the bottom part of the back of the skull.
 Above right, stripes are drawn as hair on top of the skull's head, and then embedded with sequins.

 You can embed beads in your icing, for instance by dropping the beads in a row as shown above right, or piling them on in one spot as shown above left.

 Flowers with icing

 Here are some examples of how you can draw flowers with icing.
 You can put flowers anywhere on the skull, such as the forehead, cheeks, chin, back, etc.

 The photos above are an example of how you can draw a mandala on your skull with icing.
-On the left, you can see the beginning of the mandala, with a circle of pink icing embedded with a ring of sequins around a rhinestone.
-In the middle photo, orange and yellow petals have been added, with sequins in the middle of each petal.
-On the right, the petals are outlined in light purple icing.
+On the left, you can see a circle of pink icing embedded with a ring of sequins around a rhinestone .I then added orange and yellow petals with sequins in the middle of each petal.
+Finally, I outlined the petals with light purple icing.